kiongxiangyi/bauteilpruefung-frontend/README.md

 This app consists of the following main UI components:

-- Header: Header with Home-Button.
+- Header: Header with home button.
-- Image: Image Enlargement upon Component Click: A user interface feature or interaction where an image associated with a specific component enlarges or magnifies when the user clicks on (or taps, in touch interfaces) that component.
+- Image: Image enlargement upon component click: A user interface feature or interaction where an image associated with a specific component enlarges or magnifies when the user clicks on (or taps, in touch interfaces) that component.
-- Table: Table for users to input measurements and showing evaluation results
+- Table: Table for users to input measurement.
+It contains the measurement details such as "Prüfplan" (inspection number), "Serialnr." (serial number), "Position" (position), "Formelement" (process number), "Messmittel" (measuring tools), "Min." (minimum value), "Max." (maximum value), "Soll" (desired value), "IST-Wert" (actual value), "Bewertung" (evaluation) and "Bemerkung" (remark).
 - UI: Styling for common UI components Button, Select Input, Number Input, Text Input and Table

 ## Data Management